rocketshipapps/adblockfast/assets/opera/chrome/ITEM.md

 Adblock Fast runs a mere 12 optimized filtering rules to accelerate pages 8x more but consume 6x less computing resources than other ad blockers do.

-See Adblock Fast’s site for benchmarks, support, frequently asked questions, and source code.
+See Adblock Fast’s site for source code, benchmarks, support, and frequently asked questions.

 **Category:** Productivity